twentyTwo/vsc-ext-coding-time-tracker/TECHNICAL.md

    - Checks out the code
    - Sets up Node.js environment
    - Installs dependencies
-   - Compiles the TypeScript code
+   - Bundles the code using webpack
+   - Optimizes and minifies for production
    - Packages the VS Code extension (.vsix file)

 2. **Release Creation**: